MahmudAhmed/Bull-E-Season/README.md

 With this driving game, drivers will be able to test their skills on the road.

 * Start and Restart game.
+* Choose a car to drive.
 * Change lanes, move up and backwards.
 * NPC cars on the road.
+* Pause/Resume game.
 * Collisons with cars on the road ends the game.
-* Scoreboard keeping score.
+* Scoreboard keeping score (points increase faster in some events)
-* Gets faster after certain points.
+* As you accumulate more and more points, game speeds up.

 ## Spec Details
 * Player can move car left, right, up and down with arrow keys.
 * Points will increase as time passes.
 * Winning -> Just as in life, you never win when you drive like a maniac...you only get closer to your demise ◕_◕

 ## Timeline
 * Day#1 -> Create shell for the game.
 * Day#2 -> Functionality/logic and design
+* Day#3 -> Additional functionality.

 ## Languages and Technologies